 |Fair Value of Financial Assets and Liabilities||

-The following table presents information about the Company’s financial assets that were carried at fair value on a recurring basis on the condensed consolidated balance sheet as of June 30, 2022 and December 31, 2021 and indicates the fair value hierarchy of the valuation inputs utilized to determine such fair value.
+The following table presents information about the Company’s financial assets that were carried at fair value on a recurring basis on the consolidated balance sheet as of December 31, 2021 and December 31, 2020 and indicates the fair value hierarchy of the valuation inputs utilized to determine such fair value.

-The Level 3 liabilities held as of June 30, 2022 consist of the embedded exchange option and change of control premium contained in the Exchangeable Notes (see Note 10 - Debt) and a separate financial instrument, that was issued as part of the Units, the RLNs (see Note 11 – Royalty-Linked Notes).
+The Level 3 liabilities held as of December 31, 2021 consist of the embedded exchange option and change of control premium contained in the Exchangeable Notes (see Note 10 – Debt) and a separate financial instrument, that was issued as part of the Units, the RLNs (see Note 11 – Royalty-Linked Notes).
 The exchange option and change of control premium met the criteria requiring these to be bifurcated and accounted for separately from the host debt in accordance with ASC 815-15, Derivatives and Hedging; Embedded Derivatives.
 The exchange option and change of control premium are presented as a Derivative liability upon issuance of the Exchangeable Notes under the Private Placement and Rights Offering and are subsequently remeasured to fair value at the end of each reporting period.
-At any time on or after January 21, 2021, subject to specified limitations, the Exchangeable Notes are exchangeable for the Company’s ordinary shares, cash or a combination of ordinary shares and cash, at an exchange rate of 1,286.1845 shares per $1,000 principal and interest on the Exchangeable Notes (equivalent to an exchange price of approximately $0.7775 per ordinary share) as of November 2, 2020, which was adjusted from an initial exchange rate of 1,000 shares per $1,000 principal and interest on the Exchangeable Notes (equivalent to an initial exchange price of $1.00 per ordinary share) and is subject to further adjustment pursuant to the terms of the Exchangeable Notes Indenture.
-Beginning on January 21, 2021 to June 30, 2022, certain noteholders of $39,201 aggregate principal amount of Exchangeable Notes have exchanged their notes for an aggregate of 53,888,331 of the Company’s ordinary shares, which included accrued and unpaid interest relating to such notes.
-The aggregate principal amount of Exchangeable Notes outstanding as of June 30, 2022 was $12,607.
-The fair value of the exchange option at June 30, 2022 amounted to $1,094.
+At any time on or after January 21, 2021, subject to specified limitations, the Exchangeable Notes are exchangeable for the Company’s ordinary shares, cash or a combination of ordinary shares and cash, at an exchange rate of 1,286.1845 shares per $1,000 principal and interest on the Exchangeable Note (equivalent to an exchange price of approximately $0.7775 per ordinary share) as of November 2, 2020, what was adjusted from the initial exchange rate of 1,000 shares per $1,000 of principal and interest on the Exchangeable Notes (equivalent to an initial exchange price of approximately $1.00 per ordinary share) and is subject to further adjustment pursuant to the terms of the Exchangeable Note Indenture.
+Beginning on January 21, 2021 to December 31, 2021, certain noteholders of $39,201 aggregate principal amount of Exchangeable Notes have exchanged their notes for an aggregate of 53,888,331 of the Company’s ordinary shares, which included accrued and unpaid interest relating to such notes.
+The aggregate principal amount of Exchangeable Notes outstanding as of December 31, 2021 was $12,607.
+The fair value of the exchange option at December 31, 2021 is $4,565.

-In the event of a fundamental change that is not a liquidation event (Fundamental Change), under the Exchangeable Notes Indenture, the Company will be required to pay each holder of an Exchangeable Note the greater of three times the outstanding principal amount of such Exchangeable Note and the consideration that would be received by the holder of such Exchangeable Note, in connection with such Fundamental Change, if the holder had exchanged its note for ordinary shares immediately prior to the consummation of such Fundamental Change, plus any accrued and unpaid interest.
-The Derivative liability, representing the change of control feature, was recorded at a fair value of $528 at June 30, 2022.
+In the event of a fundamental change that is not a liquidation event (Fundamental Change), under the Exchangeable Note Indenture, the Company will be required to pay each holder of an Exchangeable Note the greater of three times the outstanding principal amount of such Exchangeable Note and the consideration that would be received by the holder of such Exchangeable Note, in connection with such Fundamental Change, if the holder had exchanged its note for ordinary shares immediately prior to the consummation of such Fundamental Change, plus any accrued and unpaid interest.
+The Derivative liability, representing the change of control feature, was recorded at a fair value of $1,493 at December 31, 2021.

-The following summary table shows the assumptions used in the binomial option pricing model to estimate the fair value of the Derivative liabilities:
+The following summary table shows the assumptions used in the binomial option pricing model to estimate the fair value of the exchange option:

-The additional significant assumption used in the DCF model to estimate the fair value of the change of control feature at June 30, 2022 was management’s assumption regarding the probability of a Fundamental Change pursuant to the terms of the Exchangeable Notes Indenture.
+The additional significant assumption used in the DCF model, to estimate the fair value of the change of control feature at December 31, 2021, was management’s assumption regarding the probability of a fundamental change pursuant to the terms of the Exchangeable Notes Indenture.

 There have been no transfers of assets or liabilities between the fair value measurement levels.